right2leftdh/right2leftdh.github.io/README.md

 # Right2Left Digital Humanities
 Where do you encounter problems with right-to-left, bi-directional, or top-to-bottom text?
-Have problems entering Arabic, Hebrew, Persian, Urdu, Syriac, or other text with a right-to-left direction?
+Have problems entering Arabic, Hebrew, Persian, Urdu, Syriac, or other text with a right-to-left direction on a website or in an app?
 What about vertical Japanese, Chinese, or Korean?

 [Submit an issue!](https://github.com/right2leftdh/right2leftdh.github.io/issues/new) We're here to get your input and examples and, ultimately, to work toward providing ways to get better support for these languages in all kinds of digital tools.